Downsizing of Star Formation Measured from the Clustered Infrared Background Correlated with Quasars: Introduction

 The clustered component of sources making up the CIB, the clustered infrared background, was first detected a decade ago by \textit{Spitzer} at 160 $\mu$m \citep{laga07}.
 The power spectrum of clustering was measured at the peak intensity of the CIB (250, 350, and 500 $\mu$m) using the Balloon-borne Large Aperture Sub-millimeter Telescope (BLAST, \citealt{vier09}), and measurements at millimeter wavelengths over a wide range of angular scales were soon followed by studies using data at longer wavelengths from the South Pole Telescope (SPT, \citealt{hall10}), the Atacama Cosmology Telescope (ACT, \citealt{dunk11}), and \textit{Planck} (\citealt{plan11}; \citealt{ambl11}).
 Surveys from instruments such as the Photoconductor Array Camera and Spectrometer (PACS) and the Spectral and Photometric Imaging REceiver (SPIRE) aboard the \textit{Herschel Space Observatory} brought hopes of resolving the dusty galaxies responsible for the total emission, but they have been hindered by source confusion.
 For example, \citet{beth12} and \citet{oliv10} show that only 15\%\ of sources can be individually detected at 250~$\mu$m.

 Stacking analyses are complementary to the attempt to identify individual sources of the CIB because they yield the average flux densities of a population.
-They can also account for sources that are too faint to be detected in a confusion-limited map, provided that some other suitable tracer that correlates with those sources is available to stack.
+For example, \citet{albe14} implement a stacking analysis of sources to compare galaxies residing in clusters and in the field.
+They find that an increasing number of DSFGs reside in clusters with increasing redshfit.
+This is consistent with both theory \citep{wech98} and observations \citep{adel05} that clustering of star forming galaxies increases with increasing redshift.
+Stacking analyses can also account for sources that are too faint to be detected in a confusion-limited map, provided that some other suitable tracer that correlates with those sources is available to stack.
 Many stacking analyses (e.g., \citealt{dole06}; \citealt{mars09}; \citealt{devl09}) have revealed which sources produce the bulk of the CIB emission. \citet{vier15} show that $>$ 90\%\ of CIB can be accounted for with known galaxies and their faint companions.
 But, accounting for the flux does not answer all of the questions relating these objects to galaxy formation.
 Some of the remaining questions include: In what mass haloes do these highly star forming galaxies primarily reside?
 What are their average star formation rates?
 Do these values evolve with redshift?